ximes/raspgram/README.md

 	make

 [TODO: list of other requirements and libraries]
+ # Be sure to have rake installed for the autoconnection tasks (Sinatra)

 To manual launch the server, use: screen -dm -S tgram [path of the telegram-cli lib relative to app] -s ./queue.lua -k [path to the default public key]"